 - (a) General.
-Social workers are required to report violations of C.R.S. § 12-43-222 or C.R.S. § 12-43-226 to the appropriate Board once they have direct knowledge that a Licensee, as defined by C.R.S. §12-43-201(6) certified addiction counselor, or Registered Psychotherapist has violated a provision of C.R.S. § 12-43-222 or C.R.S. § 12-43-226.
-Social workers are not required to report when reporting would violate client/therapist confidentiality (refer to C.R.S. § 12-43-218) - (b) Terms. - (1) "Direct knowledge" includes but is not limited to the following: - (A) Having seen, heard, or participated in the alleged violation; - (B) Having been informed by the client/victim and obtained informed consent to release information as to the event or the client's name; - (C) Having been informed of a violation by the violator; - (D) Having been informed by a guardian of a minor or adult and obtained informed consent from the guardian to release information; or - (E) Having been informed by a professional organization, agency, or any other entity, that an alleged violation occurred. - (2) "Has violated" means a reasonable belief that a Licensee, certified addiction counselor, or Registered Psychotherapist has engaged in a prohibited activity under C.R.S. § 12-43-222 or the unauthorized practice under C.R.S. § 12-43-226. - (c) Procedures. - (1) Once direct knowledge is established, the social worker must report the alleged violation as soon as possible or, absent unusual circumstances, no later than (sixty) 60 days.
+Licensed professional counselors are required to report violations of C.R.S. § 12-43-222 and/or C.R.S. § 12-43-226 to the appropriate Board once they have direct knowledge that a Licensee as defined by C.R.S. § 12-43-201(6), certified addiction counselor, or registered psychotherapist has violated a provision of C.R.S. § 12-43-222 and/or C.R.S. § 12-43-226.
+Licensed professional counselors are not required to report when reporting would violate client/therapist confidentiality (refer to C.R.S. § 12-43-218). - (b) Terms. - (1) "Direct knowledge" includes, but is not limited to the following: - (A) Having seen, heard, or participated in the alleged violation; - (B) Having been informed by the client/victim and obtained informed consent to release information as to the event or the client's name: - (C) Having been informed of a violation by the violator; - (D) Having been informed by a guardian of a minor or adult and obtained informed consent from the guardian to release information; or - (E) Having been informed by a professional organization, agency, or any other entity, that an alleged violation occurred.

+(2) "Has violated" means a reasonable belief that a Licensee, certified addiction counselor, or registered psychotherapist has engaged in a prohibited activity under section C.R.S. § 12-43-222 or unauthorized practice as prohibited under C.R.S. § 12-43-226.

+(c) Procedures.
-- (2) When direct knowledge of a violation of C.R.S. § 12-43-222 or C.R.S. § 12-43-226 is obtained from her/his client, the social worker shall: - (A) Inform the client a violation may have occurred; - (B) Encourage the client to report the violation; and - (C) Obtain the client's informed consent before reporting the alleged violation. - (3) The report shall be in writing and shall include the specifics of the violation, to the degree known, and any and all relevant information and supporting documentation. - (d) Nothing in this Rule relieves any social worker from adhering to any other mandatory reporting requirements mandated by statute.

-RULE 7 SUPERVISION OF MENTAL HEALTH PRACTITIONERS FOR NONLICENSURE PURPOSES AND SUPERVISORY RELATIONSHIPS (C.R.S. § § 12-43-221(2), 12-43-222(1)(n))
+- (1) Once direct knowledge is established, the licensed professional counselor must report the alleged violation as soon as possible or, absent unusual circumstances, no later than sixty (60) days. - (2) When direct knowledge of a violation of C.R.S. § 12-43-222 or C.R.S. § 12-43-226 is obtained from her/his client, the licensed professional counselor shall: - (A) Inform the client a violation may have occurred; - (B) Encourage the client to report the violation; and - (C) Obtain the client's informed consent before reporting the alleged violation. - (3) The report shall be in writing and shall include the specifics of the violation, to the degree known, and any and all relevant information and supporting documentation. - (d) Nothing in this Rule relieves any mental health professional from adhering to any other mandatory reporting requirements mandated by statute. - RULE 7 NON-CLINICAL SUPERVISORY RELATIONSHIPS AND CLINICAL SUPERVISION OF MENTAL HEALTH PRACTITIONERS OTHER THAN LICENSED PROFESSIONAL COUNSELOR APPLICANTS (C.R.S. § § 12-43-221(2), 12-43-222(1)(n), except as provided in Rule 14) - (a) General.
+Except as otherwise provided in Rule 14, supervision provides a source of knowledge, expertise, and more advanced skills to the person being supervised.
+The nature of this relationship depends on the respective skills of the two professionals involved, the client population and/or the specific client being served.
+It is usually ongoing, required, and hierarchical in nature.
+This rule does not apply to the supervision required prior to licensure as a professional counselor pursuant to Rule 14.